whitgroves/solidity-contracts/README.md

 }
 ```

-Note that while the tax rate is adjustable, the contract will soft-enforce a 20% tax + burn rate on transactions; if this is not desired, you will need to override `setTaxRate()` and `burnRate()` in your implementation, or raise the target supply cap until the burn rate drops.
+After that, the contract will behave as a standard ERC20 token, except that up to 20% of each transaction may be diverted to an address set by `setTaxAddress()` or burned to maintain the supply target set by `setTargetSupply()`.

+Because the 20% limit is shared and enforced by `setTaxRate()` and `burnRate()`, high inflation will prevent raises in the tax rate, and a high tax rate will throttle the burn rate until the supply reaches its target.

+In addition, the public `mint()` function wraps ERC20's `_mint()` so the contract owner or their delegates can create additional tokens, but does not allow increases above the target supply; if more tokens are needed, the owner will need to increase the supply target, which will emit the `SupplyTargetChanged` event for any off-chain listeners.